AmineDjeghri/awesome-os-setup/PPTI FTP Download-Upload.md

-## Graphic Acces to PPTI with FileZilla (drag and drop files, rename, and more ...Ect)
+## Graphic Acces to PPTI with FileZilla (download, upload, drag and drop files, rename, and more ...Ect)

 - Download putty and filezilla:
 - Open filezilla